zhantaochen/phonondos_e3nn/README.md

 - `torch-geometric`
 - `e3nn=0.0.0`, installed from (https://github.com/e3nn/e3nn/releases/tag/0.0.0)

-Please notice the `e3nn` used for this work is not the latest version `0.1.1`, more details about versions of its dependencies can be found in `requirements.txt`.
+Please notice the `e3nn` used for this work is not the latest version `0.1.1`, more details about versions of its dependencies used for this work can be found in `requirements.txt`.
 We will prepare another notebook for `e3nn=0.1.1` in near future.

 ## Notebooks and python files